susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 ![nice talk][D87.3]

-## Day 88 - D80 #60daysofudacity : Saturday, February  27, 2021
+## Day 88 - D80 #60daysofudacity : Sunday, February  28, 2021

- 1. Today I stared with the review of Lesson 3: Linear Regression (3.9-3.12)
+ 1. Today I continued with the review of Lesson 3: Linear Regression (3.13-3.16)
- 2. The song of the day is https://youtu.be/NdFdxocjmQI I love the rhythm of this song and if it is in Korean
+ 2. The song of the day is https://youtu.be/gVP9xLQIBwI A song that I love, it is a love song... the song is in Spanish
- 3. My quote of the day: I focus on what I can contrl and I let go of what I can't
+ 3. My quote of the day: Become the change
- 4. Today we had the 9th study group #sg_spanish meeting yeiii! @Edgar Chacon gave us a great insight into solving real life problems in excel.
-Thanks for coming Thanks for your attendance @Sandra @Priscila Espinoza @Edgar Chacon @Nicolás Campos  @susyjam
- 5. Today I gave a nice talk telling a little about my experience applying for scholarships at the Road to International women day event in my city
- 6. I'm still working on my presentation tomorrow and on pending tasks for the diploma
+ 4. Today I participated in a talk focused on cybersecurity, I was very curious about the relationship of two areas such as machine learning and cybersecurity, it is a part that if I would like to deepen.
+I realized that I have a lot to learn and that excites me a lot.
+ 5. I'm still working on some projects ... it was a very heavy week

 My progress log link on github